Hadryan/UniBot/README.md

 # About the tool
 More info here: http://mikisoft.me/programs/unibot

 **Original author's note for the main repository: The project is abandoned so it's highly unlikely that I'll be doing further work on it.
-Also, mind that pull requests will be automatically rejected, so please fork before doing any modifications to it!**
+Also, mind that pull requests will be automatically rejected!**

 # Differences between v1.4 and this version
 - fixed **a ton** of bugs
 - added **index manager**
 - added in _Post field_ **DELETE** (-), **HEAD** (@) and **PUT** (\<file.ext>) support
 - added **Minimize to tray** and **Always on top** options in _EXE bot_
-- added new functions:
+- added new functions (dependent commands):
   - **dech()** - decode _HTML entities_
   - **num()** - convert and treat string as numeric value
   - **b64d()** - _Base64_ decode